☁️ Hosting

 To deploy with Netlify, either:

-- Or, login to Netlify and import your site from GitHub (or drag-and-drop the contents of Hugo’s
+• Login to Netlify and choose the option to import your site from GitHub

 GitHub Pages